Azbesciak/BrokenOSGiIntellij/README.md

 #### Update - Export imported bundles
 When some of your bundles export imported dependencies, their consumers don't see those dependencies.
 Some poor diagram:
+(Warn - does NOT import whole project again - just open existing project with plugin enabled)
 ![Import-Export error][ie-err]

 #### Intellij IDEA 2018.1.2